 - Additions to or establishment of endowed funds, so that today’s gifts will give and grow into the future.

 - Establishment of donor advised funds, enabling donors to recommend the charitable use of their gifts over time.

 - Gifts of appreciated securities or real estate, potentially reducing the burden of capital gains taxes.

 - Bequests designating ECF in a will or trust as a beneficiary of a specific amount, a percentage, or a remainder — or of a retirement account, in order to preserve for heirs assets taxed at lower rates.

 - Designation as a beneficiary on a no-longer-needed life insurance policy, for a tax deduction now.

-Please contact Jan Fischer to find the path that benefits both your client and the community we share.
+Please contact Jan Fischer to explore the most beneficial strategies for your client and the community we share.